The Orange Peels: So Far (1998–2001)

 After touring on its debut record was finished, Clapp built a modest home studio where the group embarked on the recording of its second album.
 Halfway through the sessions, Vickers left the group.
 San Francisco multi-instrumentalist John Moremen was asked to join, and the group continued playing live and recording until Winther left.

-Sessions continued with the three remaining members until the rest of the album was completed.
+These sessions continued with the three remaining members until the rest of the album was completed.
 During this time, the band's headquarters moved from Redwood City to Sunnyvale, where Clapp and Pries had purchased an Eichler home.
-Just before the master tapes were due in Japan for release on Quattro Label, Winther and Vickers both returned with Winther on lead guitar and Vickers on either lead guitar or electric piano.

-It was this lineup that toured on the release of So Far (spinART Records) in the early months of 2001.
-A blitz of media coverage ensued, with television appearances, radio interviews and shows.
+Just before the master tapes were due in Japan for release on Quattro Label, Winther and Vickers both returned, with Winther on lead guitar and Vickers on either lead guitar or electric piano.
+This lineup toured on the release of So Far (spinART Records) in the early months of 2001.
+A blitz of media coverage ensued, with television appearances, radio interviews, and shows.
 It culminated with the band being featured on the cover of the San Francisco Guardian.

-Two songs, "So Far" and "The Pattern on the Wall" would go on to appear in the "Happy Birthday" episode of television show Felicity and the lead track, "Back in San Francisco" remains the band's most-downloaded song.
-Vickers again left soon after, reducing the band to its line up in version 4 of the group.
-This version of the group did considerable touring and led to a more straight-ahead rock presentation, which would be reflected on the songs being written for their third album.
+Two songs, "So Far" and "The Pattern on the Wall" would go on to appear in the "Happy Birthday" episode of the television show Felicity, and the lead track, "Back in San Francisco" remains the band's most-downloaded song.
+Vickers again left soon after, reducing the band to its lineup in version 4 of the group.
+This version of the group did considerable touring and led to a more straight-ahead rock presentation, which would be reflected in the songs being written for their third album.
 Just as home sessions were progressing, the group disintegrated with Winther and Moremen leaving after a tour of the East Coast.